jon-brandy/hackthebox/Categories/Misc/Emdee five for life/README.md

 2. What comes to my mind is we can use intruder in burpsuite to bruteforce the hash or we can use python script.
-3. For this solution i tried to use python script.
+3. For the first solution i tried to use python script.

 > THE SCRIPT